isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-07-01-post-stories-we-can-call-our-own.md

 Member of Parliament Denise Phua, who helped set up Pathlight, called Glenn “the Stephen Wiltshire of Singapore”, referring to the famous British artist who has autism.

 When Glenn was younger, we would worry about his future.
 Now, we’re definitely more confident.
-Path- light recently set up an art gallery for its artists, which also sells works by students who have graduated.
+Path-light recently set up an art gallery for its artists, which also sells works by students who have graduated.
 It feels like there’s a direction for Glenn now, and he can earn a living.

 ![Alt text for image on Isomer site](/images/vol-11-issue-2/stories/GlennPuah.jpg)
 <div style="background-color: white;">Glenn Phua, see here with his father Kelvin, was found to be autistic when he was four.
 His artistic talent was discovered when he won an art competition.</div>